How Happy Pop Music Makes a Sad Film Even Sadder

 There is a moment in State Like Sleep that sticks with you.
 Released last weekend, and featuring an excellent cast of Katherine Waterston, Michiel Huisman, Luke Evans, and Michael Shannon, the film is a commentary on celebrity with no clear resolution.
 But the opening sequence is a severe reminder of the death, loss, and discoveries of hidden truths of a public figure as it is occurs.
 The film’s premise: A movie star commits suicide and his widow, a year later, tries to piece together why.

-The film tries to thread together grief and desperation: Waterston’s character is meant to be the ultimate vessel through which we’re supposed to recognize the complexity and difference of public persona and person.
+The film tries to thread together grief and desperation: Waterston’s character is meant to be the ultimate vessel through which we’re supposed to recognise the complexity and difference of public persona and person.
 The most profound way this is expressed is through a 1986 shiny new wave song that recurs throughout the film.

 Tirez Tirez’s 1986 track “Set The Timer” is uncomfortable at first listen.
 It’s pithy, sparkles even, and feels a lot less painful than what the scene gives us.
 State Like Sleep opens with the camera panning over empty bottles of beer, remnants of cocaine on pristine glass tables, and garbage littered everywhere.
 It’s an uncomfortably familiar scene of destruction that verges on cliché; that to accept the death of a celebrity at their own hand, it hinges contextually on their last moments always deemed as excess.
 And that is an assumption of what a celebrity is and not who they are: real people dealing with substance abuse and mental health care.
 The last few seconds of this celebrity’s life before he dies of a self-inflicted gunshot wound are desolate, unbearable.
 Music plays jovially in juxtaposition to this space of deep grief.
 Pop music has always been so deceptively optimistic.
 It seeks to mask, but only amplifies in the end, the darkest parts of an emotional experience.
 This strategy is an absolutely more common occurrence in pop culture’s prolific moments in film and television.